ZoeLeBlanc/is310-computing-humanities-2022/_materials/getting_started/01-installation-instructions.md

 For the code editor, I highly recommend that you download and use Visual Studio Code (VS Code) [https://code.visualstudio.com/](https://code.visualstudio.com/).
 You should be able to use the link above to download VS Code for Windows, Mac, and Linux.

-Another benefit of getting used to VS Code is that you can use it in the browser for any Github repository by chaning `.com` to `.dev`.
+Another benefit of getting used to VS Code is that you can use it in the browser for any Github repository by changing `.com` to `.dev`.
 So for example if you took the link to our reposition, `https://github.com/ZoeLeBlanc/is310-computing-humanities` and switched it to `https://github.dev/ZoeLeBlanc/is310-computing-humanities`, you would see the VS Code version of our repository in the browser.

 ##### Terminals